FavioJasso/DanielAvila/README.md

 # DanielAvila

-This is a project fufilled by Camino Code for Daniel Avila, IT Professional based in New Jersey.
+This is a project fufilled by Camino Code for Daniel Avila, an IT Professional based in New Jersey.

 Camino Code is a Applied AI Systems, Data Science and Product Engineering organization based in New Jersey which Build Systems That Think With You.
 <li>CEO & Head of Product: Favio Jasso